solana-labs/solana/docs/src/implemented-proposals/ed_overview/ed_mvp.md

 ## MVP Economic Features

-- Faucet to deliver testnet SAFEs to validators for staking and application development.
+- Faucet to deliver testnet SOLs to validators for staking and application development.
 - Mechanism by which validators are rewarded via network inflation.
 - Ability to delegate tokens to validator nodes
 - Validator set commission fees on interest from delegated tokens.